 Recommended by Ryan from Passions and Places

 Thrill-seeking travellers are always trying out new activities on the road: getting certified for scuba diving, riding a motorcycle for the first time, maybe doing some off-key singing at a karaoke bar in Tokyo.
 For some reason, though, rock climbing rarely seems to make the list, maybe because it can feel intimidating or it’s just too hard to find quality climbing gear in many countries.

 Fortunately, if you’re in southern Cambodia and have always wanted to strap on a harness and take to the mountains, Climbodia has you covered.
 Their Discovery Tour lets beginning climbers try out a variety of different styles – top roping, caving, rappelling, and via ferreta (climbing while clipped onto a steel cable) – letting you get a feel for which style you like best.
-Though I had a good time top roping, it’s probably not going to become my next passion, but I would definitely be up for doing more via ferrata routes if I ever come upon them.
+Though I had a good time top roping, it’s probably not going to become my next passion, but I would be up for doing more via ferrata routes if I ever come upon them.

 Climboia’s tour lasts about four hours, with the first half devoted to learning the basic climbing techniques and the rest is free time for top rope climbing.
 At $40 total, this is a can’t-miss activity for anyone travelling through Kampot and looking for a rush.

 Read “Climbodia: A Rock Climbing Adventure in Cambodia” or follow Ryan on Instagram